 Combine with Calendula, Chamomile or Plantain Leaf to make a healing salve or oil to cool any inflamed skin conditions.
 Combine with Cleavers, Red Clover or Blue Flag to support blood cleansing and lymphatic system.

 How to use:

 1 teaspoon of Chickweed to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+Steep for 15 minutes, strain and drink up to three cups a day.

 Chickweed is commonly used topically as an infused oil, salve or poultice.